redox-os/book/src/porting-applications.md

 ### Cross Compiler

-Cookbook use Rust/GCC forks to do cross-compilation of recipes (applications) with `relibc` to any supported CPU architecture, you can check our cross-compilers on GitLab ([GCC](https://gitlab.redox-os.org/redox-os/gcc), [LLVM](https://gitlab.redox-os.org/redox-os/llvm-project), [Rust](https://gitlab.redox-os.org/redox-os/rust) and their [pre-compiled binaries](https://static.redox-os.org/toolchain/)).
+Cookbook uses Rust/GCC forks to do cross-compilation of recipes (applications) with `relibc` to any supported CPU architecture, you can check our cross-compilers on GitLab ([GCC](https://gitlab.redox-os.org/redox-os/gcc), [LLVM](https://gitlab.redox-os.org/redox-os/llvm-project), [Rust](https://gitlab.redox-os.org/redox-os/rust) and their [pre-compiled binaries](https://static.redox-os.org/toolchain/)).

 ### Cross Compilation